Pedal Power Flour

 Cookies with Spokes

-For a special one-night art show, I also exhibited bicycle wheel cookies that I made with my home-ground flour.
+For a special one-night art show, I also exhibited bicycle wheel cookies that I made with flour from the pedal powered grain mill.
 Fresh flour has much more flavor than store-bought flour--even if it's the whole wheat variety--so it's wonderful for baked goods.
 Thanks to Anastasia from Indie Cakes in Berkeley for giving me a quick tutorial on icing piping!